Everything To Know About Conditional Transfer In Property Law

 • The party asked the other party to end the marriage and divorce the husband for the transfer to be completed.

-2. Condition subsequent: As per Section 29 of the Transfer of Property Act 1882, the conditions that must be fulfilled after the property transfer is called a condition subsequent.
+2. Condition Subsequent: As per Section 29 of the Transfer of Property Act 1882, the conditions that must be fulfilled after the property transfer is called a condition subsequent.

-• An essential factor and requirement are that the conditional transfer in property law should be lawful and must not have fraudulent actions involved.
+• An essential factor and requirement is that the conditional transfer in property law should be lawful and must not have fraudulent actions involved.
 If found to be unlawful, it will be void and cancelled by the court.

 • For example, X offers to transfer the property to you on the condition that Y causes injury to Z. This is immoral and void.
 The transfer cannot go through with such types of conditions.